LuoRenqiang/Renqiang-Luo.github.io/_pages/about.md

 # News
 - 07/2025: Serve as reviewer of KDD'26.
 - 07/2025: Serve as PC member of AAAI'26.
+- 06/2025: One paper entitled: <strong>RMTrans: Robust Multimodal Transformers for Patient Prognosis under Backdoor Threats</strong> accepted by TIST.
 - 06/2025: Awarded the Outstanding Reviewer at KDD'25.
 - 04/2025: Serve as PC member of ECAI'25.
 - 03/2025: One paper entitled: <strong>Multi-type Social Patterns-based Graph Learning</strong> accepted by Neurocomputing.
 - 02/2025: Serve as reviewer of KDD'25.
 - 02/2025: New position started in the College of Computer Science and Technology at <strong>Jilin University</strong>.
-- 02/2025: The paper <strong>FairGP: A Scalable and Fair Graph Transformer Using Graph Partitioning</strong> has been invited to be presented at an oral session at AAAI 2025.
+- 02/2025: The paper <strong>FairGP: A Scalable and Fair Graph Transformer Using Graph Partitioning</strong> has been invited to be presented at an oral session at AAAI'25.
 - 01/2025: Serve as PC member of IJCAI'25.
 - 01/2025: One paper entitled: <strong>Factor Graph-based Interpretable Neural Networks</strong> accepted by ICLR'25.
 - 01/2025: Serve as PC member of WWW'25 - Web for Good.